kongware/ftor/README.md

 ```
 ## Algebraic Data Types

+[Please note: There is still a unfixed bug with regard to rank-2 types.]

+ADTs give your type system the notion of alternatives.
+They are composite types that can contain several types but only one type can exist at a time.
+For each case you have a constructor to create the corresponding values and with pattern matching you can determine which case exists respectively.

-ftor uses Scott encoding to provide ADTs.
-Along with record types and row polymorphism we can take advantage of functional pattern matching with guaranteed case completeness.
+ftor uses Scott encoding to enable ADTs in Javascript.
+Along with record types we can take advantage of functional pattern matching and have the guarantee that always all cases are considered.
 Here is a little preview:

 ```Javascript
 const List = Adt(function List() {}, "List<a>");